-Best pod coffee machines – the top espresso makers for your caffeine fix
+Best pod coffee machine – the top capsule espresso makers

 Ideal Home’s rating: 4 out of 5 stars

-Buy now: Eclipse automatic pod coffee machine by Nescafe Dolce Gusto, £69.99, John Lewis
+Buy now: Eclipse automatic pod coffee machine by Nescafe Dolce Gusto, £130, Amazon

-3. Tassimo Vivy 2 coffee machine by Bosch – best for beginners on a budget
+9. Bosch Tassimo Vivy 2 – best pod coffee machine for beginners on a budget

 Whatever your coffee of choice is, investing in a Tassimo machine will keep you supplied with all your favourite blends.
 As one of the smaller coffee machines in the range, the Vivy 2 is everything that’s great about the T-Disc system in a simple to use package.
 Each coffee capsule is barcoded so the machine knows how much water to dispense and all you need to do is push a button.
 There’s descaling and water tank refill alerts, too.